Configure a Directory Service Account for Defender for Identity with a gMSA

 For more information, see Directory Service Accounts for Microsoft Defender for Identity.

-In multi-forest, multi-domain environments, we recommend creating the gMSAs with a unique name for each forest or domain.
-Also, create a universal group in each domain, containing all sensors' computer accounts so that all sensors can retrieve the gMSAs' passwords, and perform the cross-domain authentications.
+In multi-forest, multi-domain environments, the sensors that need to use the gMSA need to have their computer accounts trusted by the domain where the gMSA was created.
+We recommend creating a universal group in each domain, containing all sensors' computer accounts so that all sensors can retrieve the gMSAs' passwords, and perform the cross-domain authentications.
+We also recommend creating the gMSAs with a unique name for each forest or domain.

 Prerequisites: Grant permissions to retrieve the gMSA account's password